paul-rogers/druid/processing/src/main/java/org/apache/druid/queryng/README.md

 hands that to the newly created operator as its input.

 The result is that we've got two parallel structures going: query runners speak `Sequence` while the `QueryPlanner` speaks `Operator`.
-To make this work, we use "adapter" to convert an operator to a sequence and a sequence to an operator.
+To make this work, we use "adapters" to convert an operator to a sequence and a sequence to an operator.
 If we literally did this, every query runner would produce a sequence/operator pair and a chain of two query runners would look like this: